 Your vision should describe the end result—your firm in its final form, or the world as you intend to shape it to be.

-For example, maybe you want to help lawyers who want to handle their own discipline proceedings, like Megan Zavieh does with her online portal, The Playbook.
+For example, maybe you want to help lawyers who want to handle their own discipline proceedings.
 Or you want to build a client-centered workers compensation and personal injury practice, like Palace Law.
 Or a for-profit, sliding-fee firm, like Cooper Law.

 If you are solo, your vision is entirely up to you.
 If you have a very small firm (about 2–5 people), you should invite everyone to help you craft a vision for the firm.
 If your firm is larger, then include your leadership team.